archer-jr/hello-world/README.md

 # hello-world

 Hi all!
-Just testing out Github for the first time really.
+Just testing out Github for the first time.
 I'm currently learning Python.